isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Research Involving Human Subjects: Guidelines for IRBs (Download here)</p>
-<p><strong>Description: </strong>This report provides guidelines for the
+<p><strong>Description: </strong>This report sets forth guidelines for the
-ethics governance of human biomedical research in Singapore.
-It mandates that all such research, including that involving human tissue or medical information, be overseen by institutional review boards, detailing their roles, accreditation, and the responsibilities of institutions and researchers, building on existing regulations for pharmaceutical and biomedical trials.</p>
+ethical governance of human biomedical research in Singapore, mandating oversight by institutional review boards for all studies involving human tissue or medical information.
+It details the roles, accreditation, and responsibilities of institutions and researchers, enhancing existing regulations for pharmaceutical and biomedical trials.</p>
 </td>
 </tr>
 <tr>